ulissigroup/wherewulff/README.md

 ![workflow](img/mo_wulff_workflow.png)

-A starting point for a general Metal oxide Surfaces Workflow able to build the Wulff Wulff construction from DFT calculations and managed by FireWorks and Atomate.
+A starting point for a general Metal oxide Surfaces Workflow able to build the Wulff construction from DFT calculations and managed by FireWorks and Atomate.

 # Goals